The new Southern Oklahoma Technology Center Work Prep Program is teaching participants to catch the proverbial fish instead of giving it to them.

 She is the mother of four children, ages seven, five, three and two months.
 Moving to Ardmore has served as a fresh start for her and her children, and Kelly-Walker credits the Work Prep Program with making the start successful.

 "There's not much I'd like to mention about my past," Kelly-Walker said.
 "This program is about having to get out of the same stuff you were in before and being able to take care of your kids."

 The Work Prep Program at SOTC has now enabled Kelly-Walker, who enrolled in November, to work towards several short-term goals including earn her GED, have a vehicle, study cosmetology and get her children into quality child care.

-Page 2 of 2 - "Shannon's a motivator, and she's good at it," Kelly-Walker said.
+"Shannon's a motivator, and she's good at it," Kelly-Walker said.
 "I though I'd come here and pass the time, but now I know this program can help me."

 To address issues outside of enrolling students into career-programs, McElroy connects students the multitude of resources already located on the SOTC campus and in the area.